The Cavendish Hotel

 The Cavendish Hotel is a modern 4-star, 230-bedroom, luxury hotel in St James's, London, United Kingdom, facing the restaurant front of Fortnum and Mason on Piccadilly.
 Across Piccadilly is Mayfair.
 It is currently known as "The Cavendish London" and it is owned by CapitaLand.
 Its main entrance is on Jermyn Street, and a side entrance is on Duke Street, St James's.
 Jermyn Street is an established retail and urban leisure street which has bespoke gentlemen's clothing stores, shoe/bootmakers and barber shops.

-The hotel gained notoriety during the 1902–1952 management of the self-made hotelier and socialite Rosa Lewis, who was also known as the "Queen of Cooks" and "The Duchess of Jermyn Street"; damaged in the London Blitz, it was torn down in 1962.
+The hotel gained prominence during the 1902–1952 management of the self-made hotelier and socialite Rosa Lewis, who was also known as the "Queen of Cooks" and "The Duchess of Jermyn Street"; damaged in the London Blitz, it was torn down in 1962.
 The present edition of the hotel was built on the site in 1966.

 Green credentials

 The Cavendish London was the first hotel in London to receive Gold Grading in the Green Tourism for London Scheme and is a rare hotel in London to feature carbon-neutral meeting rooms.

 The Cavendish London has been owned and managed by Ascott, since its acquisition in the 4th quarter of 2012.